 - 1. Plagiarizing. - 2.
-Surrendering one's work to another student to use without ensuring that the use will be consistent with the provisions of this policy. - 3.
-Knowingly allowing another student to plagiarize one's work. - 4.
-Taking someone else's work in any form (e.g. copying or downloading files). - 5.
-Using additional sources when not properly credited and identified. - 6.
+Using AI text generators such as (but not limited to) ChatGPT, Photo Math, and Google Translate and representing it as one's own work. - 3.
+Surrendering one's work to another student to use without ensuring that the use will be consistent with the provisions of this policy. - 4.
+Knowingly allowing another student to plagiarize one's work. - 5.
+Taking someone else's work in any form (e.g. copying or downloading files). - 6.
+Using additional sources when not properly credited and identified. - 7.
 Assuming the accuracy of the information of a website without verifying the accuracy of that information.
 All information included in websites is copyrighted